 Why Is It Called Sissy Bar?

-The sissy bar gets it’s name as a bit of a “dig” toward the user.
-Originally the motorcycle sissy bar was often referred to as the sister bar as a reference to your sister riding on the back of the bike.
-In the early 1960’s some states initiated laws that mandated the use of a bar on the back of a street motorcycle for safety reasons.
-At the time bikers were not a group that really concerned themselves with safety.
-Bikers started referring to the bars as “sissy” bars because they were not happy about having to comply with the new law.
+The sissy bar gets its name as a bit of a “dig” toward the user.
+Originally the motorcycle sissy bar was often referred to as the sister bar—like having your sister riding on the back of the bike.
+In the early 1960’s, some states initiated laws that mandated the use of a bar on the back of a street motorcycle for safety reasons, but at the time many bikers weren’t too concerned with safety regulations.
+Bikers began calling these mandatory bars “sissy” bars because they didn’t appreciate having to comply with a law they saw as unnecessary.

 History of Motorcycle Sissy Bars

 A short version of a sissy bar was originally found on early motorcycle race bikes.
-The fender strut was extended just over the back of the rear seat because it created a good hold position making it easier to load and unload bikes in and out of transport vehicles.
+The fender strut was extended just over the back of the rear seat because it created a good hold position, making it easier to load and unload bikes in and out of transport vehicles.
 This is how the Harley Davidson sissy bar came to be.
+Racers often favored short, hoop-style bars for quick maneuvering and loading—especially on brakeless competition bikes.

 Page 32 of the California Choppers catalog from 1972 shows a wide range of sissy bars available for custom motorcycles.

-The sissy bar remained popular through a good portion of the 70’s gaining popularity with the release of the movie Easy Rider featuring the popular Captain America chopper ridden by Peter Fonda.
+The sissy bar remained popular through a good portion of the ’70s, gaining visibility with the release of the movie Easy Rider, featuring the popular Captain America chopper ridden by Peter Fonda.
+That iconic tall bar became a symbol of freedom and rebellious style, inspiring many riders to replicate the look on their own bikes.

 This Double A Chrome Plating ad in the back of the March 1972 issue of Big Bike Magazine advertises custom sissy bars sales, as well as springer front ends and other chopper parts of the era.

 Today’s motorcycle sissy bars are known more for their function than their form.
-Modern cruiser motorcycles often come standard with a padded sissy bar giving passengers a good handhold as well as a place to lean against when riding.
+Modern cruiser motorcycles often come standard with a padded sissy bar, giving passengers a good handhold as well as a place to lean against when riding.
+Some local laws even require a passenger backrest or handhold for safety, making the sissy bar a practical necessity in certain regions.

 George Keeler's 1968 Harley-Davidson XLCH using a Gasbox DIY sissy bar kit to help mount his fender to his frame.